 Narcissus and the Pool of Corruption

-Narcissus and the Pool of Corruption was partly inspired by a text by George Bataille (1897-1962) in which he expresses his view of the museum as “the colossal mirror in which man, finally contemplating himself from all sides, and finding himself literally an object of wonder, abandons himself to the ecstasy expressed in art journalism.” *
+The exhibition project “Narcissus and the Pool of Corruption” was presented at Museum Boijmans Van Beuningen, Rotterdam, in 1995 and emerged from my interest in museum culture and artist-led curatorial practice, and was partly inspired by a quote by Georges Bataille in which he expresses his view of the museum as “the colossal mirror in which man, finally contemplating himself from all sides, and finding himself literally an object of wonder…”

 The texts in the accompanying publication were written by Hanneke de Man and Mieke Bal.